johnpolacek/nextjs-mdx-blog-starter/README.md

 You can set properties like your blog title, description, Google Analytics code, social media sharing image and more by editing `blog.config.js`

-Content for the about page and the blurb in the header are written in markdown/mdx.
-You can find markdown content and blog post files in `src/markdown`.
+Content for the about page, footer and blurb in the header are written in markdown/mdx.
+Find markdown content and blog post files in `src/markdown`.

+If you would like to add more data to your posts, such as author information or other meta data, simple add more fields to the [front matter](https://jekyllrb.com/docs/front-matter/) in your mdx files and add the field names to the `getStaticProps` function for the various pages that display posts.
+See also the official [Next.js Blog Starter](https://github.com/vercel/next.js/tree/canary/examples/blog-starter) which served as the basis for this project.

 To edit the styling of the site, you can make changes to the theme file at `src/layout/Theme.js`.
+Of course, you can change or add to the existing components in `src/components/ui` or edit or create new pages in `src/pages` and `src/components/views`.

 To further customize the site, refer to the [Theme UI documentation](https://theme-ui.com/getting-started) for making and styling your own components.

 ## Writing Posts

 To write a new post, create a new `.mdx` file in the `src/markdown/posts` directory.

 Update the front-matter for the post with its title, excerpt, cover image and the publication date.

+You can mark a post as a draft by adding `draft: true` to the front matter of the post and then it will only display in the local dev environment.

 #### Title